temple-geography/census-gis/docs/exercises/map-making_with_tmap4.md

 # Exercise: Map-Making with Tmap v4

+⚠️ **WARNING** ⚠️

+As of February 4, 2025, Census FTP servers are partially shutdown.
+The `get_decennial()` call demonstrated below will not work.
+Note that `get_decennial()` is still working with `geometry = FALSE`{.r} (the default).
+It only fails if GIS files are requested with `geometry = TRUE`{.r}.

+Please refer to corrections at [NHGIS Data Loading Instructions](nhgis_data_loading_instructions.md).
+This fix is temporary, and this notice will be removed when Census FTP servers are back online.

+The corrected code replaces the first call of `get_decennial()` at the beginning of the tutorial.
+Once you have the data loaded, the remainder of the code should work as written.
+Please bring any problems to my attention.

 🛠️ **UNDER CONSTRUCTION** 🛠️

 This assignment roughly follows the structure of *Analyzing U.S. Census Data* [6.3 Map-making with tmap](https://walker-data.com/census-r/mapping-census-data-with-r.html#map-making-with-tmap).
 However, **tmap** underwent big changes between versions 3 and 4. *AUSCD* 6.3 is written for **tmap** 3.x.
 I cover similar material here, while updating the code for the just-released (Jan 2025) **tmap** 4.0.